Weisheng-Li/OpenGL-Playground---Roller-Coaster/README.md

 # OpenGL-Playground: Roller-Coaster
 A roller coaster simulator featuring super wild track.
+Check out the video to enjoy the journey

 The executable is inside Project_2 folder, double click to start.